passenger94/shoes3/shoesManual_redcarpet01.md

 #### Linux ####

-Here's a screenshot of the `simple-downloader.rb` sample running on '''Ubuntu Linux'''. ![](/static/man-look-ubuntu.png)
+Here's a screenshot of the <span style="color:red">simple-downloader.rb</span> sample running on '''Ubuntu Linux'''. ![](/static/man-look-ubuntu.png)

 Notice the buttons and progress bars.
 These types of controls look different on